 - Coffee grounds: 93.6%

 - Pet litter: 98.2%

-The S4 Max struggle most with fine coffee grounds despite the high airflow.
-It’s still a high-score for non-Roomba products, but it reveals room for improvement with the brush design.
+The S4 Max struggles most with fine coffee grounds despite the high airflow.
+It’s still a high score for non-Roomba products, but it reveals room for improvement with the brush design.

 - Quaker oats: 100%

 - Coffee grounds: 93.4%